-Customer / End-users, which may or may not also be the Licensee, are required to obtain certain runtime licenses for Avaya systems in order to effectively utilize functionality derived from applications incorporating Avaya IX Client SDK capabilities.
+Customer / End-users, which may or may not also be the Licensee, are required to obtain certain runtime licenses for Avaya systems in order to effectively utilize functionality derived from applications incorporating Avaya Client SDK capabilities.

 Licensees are required to includes within their End User License Agreement (EULA) certain flow down terms from Avaya, and should provide notice in their product or solution documentation notice to their Customers (End Users) regarding the need to purchase runtime licenses from Avaya to enable the use of Licensee’s application, created using the SDK, on an Avaya product, service or network; and the applicable material codes for the named user licenses, server licenses, and agent licenses.

 Licensees may also be required to obtain additional 3rd party licenses, based on use of certain H.264 codecs and should consult with their own legal counsel for further guidance.